dermesser/libsocket/README.md

 One of the main advantages of libsocket is that you don't have to write the often complex and error-prone procedures for connecting a socket, check it on errors etc. yourself.

+Support for server sockets will be added soon.

 ##PLATFORMS

 I'm happy to get test reports and experiences.
 I already tested the library under the following conditions: